 - Saying no. Controversially, at least internally, we refuse to continue conversations when relatively basic discovery questions are not answered.
 In a majority of instances, prospects respond well to this tactic—they understand that discovery is essential to the sales process for both sides—and we are able to move forward.
 Saying ‘no’ to non-cooperative prospects early in the sales process also shortened our trust-building cycle, even more so than the traditional discovery-led process.

 2. Prospects are price-conscious negotiators

-The obvious solution is to clearly quantify the value and benefits of using Flock.
+The obvious solution is to clearly quantify the value and benefits of using Flock, like pricing and integrations.
 But as a player in the relatively nascent enterprise collaboration space, we found it challenging to clearly quantify the sweeping changes collaboration platforms can affect before the client has experienced its value.
 Also, some of our ‘value add’ factors in the US market were seen as neutral or negative factors by Indian prospects.

 3. Do It Yourself (DIY) vs Do It For Me (DIFM)

-For any SaaS business, the sales process rarely ends at the original sale.
-However, in our experience, there is a much higher cultural expectation in India - especially from non-technical prospects - that we provide extensive post-sales implementation support.
+For any SaaS business, the sales process never ends at the original sale.
+However, in our experience, there is a much higher cultural expectation in India, especially from non-technical prospects, that we provide extensive post-sales implementation support.
 This leads to significantly higher post-sale costs (PPP adjusted) in the Indian market.
 For those with a complex SaaS product that requires extensive on-ground implementation support, this is not necessarily a cause for concern.
-But for those with plug and play SaaS products - who probably do not have extensive customer success teams - this is an on-ground reality to consider.
+But for those with plug and play SaaS products—who probably do not have extensive customer success teams—this is an on-ground reality to consider.